 KWG Resources Inc. ("KWG" or the "Company") is an incorporated entity domiciled in Canada.
 The Company's registered office is located at 141 Adelaide St. West, Suite 420, Toronto, Ontario, M5H 3L5.
-KWG is involved in the exploration and evaluation of base and precious metals and in the development of a transportation link to access the remote areas where these are located.
+KWG is involved in the exploration and evaluation of base metals and in the development of a transportation link to access the remote areas where these are located.
 It has interests in properties located in Canada.
 It also has interests in certain technology relating to the production of chromium iron alloys.
 It was incorporated under the laws of Quebec on August 21, 1937 and continued under the Canada Business Corporations Act effective June 15, 2016.

-The Company's shares are listed for trading on the Canadian Securities Exchange ("CSE") under the symbol "KWG".
+The Company's shares are listed for trading on the Canadian Securities Exchange ("CSE") under the symbols "KWG" for the Subordinate Voting Shares and "KWG.A" for the Multiple Voting Shares.